VideoTemp-o3: Harmonizing Temporal Grounding and Video Understanding in Agentic Thinking-with-Videos: Dataset and Benchmark

 \paragraph{SFT Data.} To incentivize the \emph{thinking-with-videos} behavior, we carefully curated the task distribution and data sources for the SFT dataset.
 It encompasses both single- and multi-turn trajectories, spans grounding and QA tasks, with diverse video durations.
 The detailed composition is shown in Fig.~\ref{fig:sft_data_dist}.
 For data formatting, the reasoning path is enclosed in $\texttt{<think>...</think>}$ followed by tool call parameters in $\texttt{<tool\_call>...</tool\_call>}$, while final answer outputs adopt the format $\texttt{<answer>...</answer>}$.

 \paragraph{RL Data.} To further enhance the model’s capabilities in video grounding and videoQA, we employ a mixture of two data types during the RL stage.
 These data sources are designed to comprehensively cover the key dimensions of grounding and video reasoning.
 The detailed composition is shown in Fig.~\ref{fig:rl_data_dist}.
 To ensure reliable reward signals for RL, all data annotations undergo rigorous human verification.
 For temporal grounding, low-quality samples are initially filtered, and the remainder undergoes careful human verification and correction.
 For long-video grounded QA data with both interval and answer annotations, annotators carefully inspect both, discarding ambiguous cases and correcting annotation errors to maintain high data fidelity.
+When a question can be answered from multiple temporal segments, annotators mark all valid evidence intervals whenever possible, so that alternative correct localizations are not unfairly penalized during RL.

 \paragraph{Data Balance.} To maintain generalization across diverse scenarios, we employ careful data balancing during training from three dimensions: (1) \emph{Modality Balance}.
 We carefully regulate the proportion of video data while simultaneously maintaining some image data, which preserves general multimodal reasoning.
 (2) \emph{Task Balance}.
 A diverse and balanced set of question types is included, \eg, temporal grounding, temporal understanding, entity/action recognition, and relational reasoning.
 (3) \emph{Video-length Balance}.
 We perform stratified sampling across a range of video durations.
 More details are presented in the Appendix~\ref{appendix:dataset_and_benchmark}.